 "Due to the proximity of the coast Longniddry can certainly be classed as a seaside course although it is not deemed a true links."

-"There are a handful of holes at Winterfield which just about make it worth a visit.
+"There are a handful of holes at Winterfield which make it worth a visit.
 Located close to Dunbar it’s an easy course to access from the A1 for those travelling from England to Scotland or vice-versa. "

 "The 18 holes at Kilspindie are such an enjoyable place to play links golf.
 You won’t find championship standard golf here but that’s not to say the course doesn’t present plenty of challenges, it does, and you will have much fun rising and perhaps falling to them."